 I will guide you to understand your inner landscape by pointing out the patterns of your own thinking and creating.
 We will focus on where you feel shrouded or unknown to yourself, and how it is causing you emotional pain.
 We will also look at where you resist self-acceptance.

 Art and Creative Work

 Please photograph your collages, paintings, drawings or art journal pages and submit them in a word doc along with writings about your personal impressions of your creative work.
 Art and writing submission Ideas are HERE.

 I look forward to corresponding with you about the deeper symbolism of your creative work.

-To start the email therapy I offer a free self-assessment, and then offer personalized writing and art exercises from there.
+To start the email therapy I invite you to fill out a self-assessment, and then I offer personalized writing and art exercises from there.

 Typically I will send you your first set of questions and creative exercises for exploration based on how you assess your emotional and social life at this time.
 For your session fee, we can have one very long deep exchange where we each spend an hour and a half writing each other once.

 Or, you can choose 2 exchanges at 45 minutes each or 3 exchanges for that same fee at 30 minutes each.
 The sessions are more closely timed on my end - you can take your time to contemplate your responses.
 That is the beauty of email therapy.
 It give you plenty of time to think and feel!